 You can talk to your people, allow them to get to know you better, and hopefully build better relationships with them that might turn into sales at some point.

-I didn’t realize how much my audience needed this form of communication until I actually got to talking about some of the different kinds of topics that I just didn’t feel were right for any other platform, like these more personal episodes:
+I didn’t realize how much my audience needed this form of communication until I actually got to talking about some of the different kinds of more personal topics that I just didn’t feel were right for any other platform.

 As your business grows, your audience will seek that deeper connection from you.
 They want to know what’s going on in your business (and often personal) life on a regular basis.